-Only students with a mark over 80% (A-B range) in the ROSA should consider this course.
+Only students with a mark over 80% (A-B RoSA grade) should consider this course.

 Extension courses are available to students studying English Advanced in both Year 11 and Year 12.

-Year 11 Course (120 hours) Students are to complete the Common Module: Reading to Write (40 hours) first, followed by
+Year 11 Course (120 indicative hours)

-Module A: Narratives that Shape our World (40 hours) and Module B: Critical Study of Literature (40 hours)
+Students are to complete the 'Reading to Write: Transition to English Advanced' (40 hours) first, followed by 'Narratives that Shape our World' (40 hours) and 'Critical Study of Literature' (40 hours)